calmm-js/documentation/introduction-to-calmm.md

 > else already knew. &mdash; Peter Landin

 Ideas do not exist in vacuum.
 In fact, we make absolutely no claim of originality in any way.
-All of the ingredients of Calm^2 are actually old news:
+All of the ingredients of Calmm are actually old news:

 * Observables for dependent computations
 * Embedding observables into VDOM
 * Atoms for storing state
 * Lenses for decomposing state

-In fact, much of Calm^2 was initially shaped by a search of way to make it possible to program in ways similar to what could be done using [Reagent](https://reagent-project.github.io/) and (early versions of) [WebSharper UI.Next](http://websharper.com/docs/ui.next).
+In fact, much of Calmm was initially shaped by a search of way to make it possible to program in ways similar to what could be done using [Reagent](https://reagent-project.github.io/) and (early versions of) [WebSharper UI.Next](http://websharper.com/docs/ui.next).